Bel Air, Florida: Post-Civil War

 On May 10, 1865, Union Brigadier General Edward M. McCook arrived in Tallahassee to formally accept the Confederate troops' surrender.
 Ten days later, on the steps of the Knot House, General McCook read Abraham Lincoln's Emancipation Proclamation, declaring all slaves free in the state.
 The end of slavery brought an end to the plantation-based economy that supported the wealthy Bel Air population.
 Newly freed slaves had a fresh start with the Southern Homestead Act of 1866, allowing them to buy up large quantities of farmland.
 Many new places of worship such as the Bethlehem Missionary Baptist Church were centers of cultural growth, education, and resistance to discrimination.
 It was through these congregations of the African community that allowed them to fight for their place in society.

 Modern day

-Bel Air begun to see a decline in the early 20th century as the African American population engaged in a large migration.
-Thousands left the town to pursue new careers and escape the effects of Jim Crow Laws.
-Along with this, Tallahassee was a growing community that had begun to expand towards the cite of Bel Air.
+Bel Air began to see a decline in the early 20th century as the African American population engaged in a large migration.
+Thousands left the town to pursue new careers and escape the effects of Jim Crow laws.
+Along with this, Tallahassee was a growing community that had begun to expand towards the site of Bel Air.
 In the process of expansion, the lines between the two towns faded as Tallahassee begun to absorb Bel Air.
 In an effort to immortalize the memory of the once lively settlement, students at Florida A&M University organized the restoration and relocation of the Bethlehem Missionary Baptist Church for their bicentennial project.The church was rebuilt using many of the original planks of wood and is now open for the public to visit at the Tallahassee Museum.